Pattern day trading | Robinhood

 The 5 trading day window may not necessarily align with the calendar week.
 For example, Wednesday through Tuesday could be a 5 trading day period.

-If you place your 4th day trade in the 5 trading day window, your brokerage account will be flagged for pattern day trading.
+If you place your 4th day trade in the 5 trading day window, your investing account will be flagged for pattern day trading.
 This means you can’t place any day trades until you bring your portfolio value above $25,000 or switch to a cash account.

 To continue day trading in a margin account while flagged for PDT, you’ll need to end the trading day with a portfolio value above $25,000, otherwise continuing to day trade may lead to a position closing only restriction.
 This means you can close positions you already own, but can't open any positions.